h5n1xp/Omega/README.md

 Status.
-Currently I'm using SDL 2 as my host layer, this allows quick and easy development, but I eventually want to run this on my RaspberryPI as a baremetal emulator fo there are conditions to wha can be added to the code:
+Currently I'm using SDL 2 as my host layer, this allows quick and easy development, but I eventually want to run this on my RaspberryPI as a baremetal emulator (also perhaps for integration into NG AmigaOS projects like AROS) so there are conditions as to what can be added to the code:
 1. The Emulator should use no external libraries, or support functions.
 2. All I/O must go thorugh a "Host layer", this will be the only part to need a rewrite when porting.
 3. C only...
 I originally missed C++ so much, used an object oriented design pattern, but this became unnecessarily cumbersome so the rewrite change this to a more straight forwrd data structure/function approach.